civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(4)** Paragraph 119(5)(i) of the Act is amended by striking out "or" at the end of subparagraph (i) and by replacing subparagraph (ii) with the following:

-    in any other case **relating to a petroleum-related work or activity**, if five years have passed since the completion of the study, **or**
+    in any other case relating to a petroleum-related work or activity, if five years have passed since the completion of the study, or

     in any case relating to an offshore renewable energy project, if the period set out by regulations has passed since the completion of the study or, in the absence of regulations, if three years have passed since the completion of that study.

   **(5)** The portion of subsection 119(6) of the Act before paragraph (a) is replaced by the following:

-    **(6)** The **Regulator** may disclose any information or documentation that it obtains under this Part or Part III — to officials of the Government of Canada, the Government of the Province or any other provincial government, or a foreign government or to the representatives of any of their agencies — for the purposes of a federal, provincial or foreign law, as the case may be, that deals primarily with a petroleum-related work or activity, including the exploration for and the management, administration and exploitation of petroleum resources, **or with an offshore renewable energy project**, if
+    **(6)** The Regulator may disclose any information or documentation that it obtains under this Part or Part III — to officials of the Government of Canada, the Government of the Province or any other provincial government, or a foreign government or to the representatives of any of their agencies — for the purposes of a federal, provincial or foreign law, as the case may be, that deals primarily with a petroleum-related work or activity, including the exploration for and the management, administration and exploitation of petroleum resources, or with an offshore renewable energy project, if

   **(6)** Subsection 119(9) of the Act is replaced by the following:

-    **(9)** Subsection (2) does not apply in respect of information regarding the applicant for an operating licence or authorization under subsection 138(1) **or authorization under subsection 138.01(1)** or **in respect of** the scope, purpose, location, timing and nature of the proposed work or activity for which the licence or authorization is sought.
+    **(9)** Subsection (2) does not apply in respect of information regarding the applicant for an operating licence or authorization under subsection 138(1) or authorization under subsection 138.01(1) or in respect of the scope, purpose, location, timing and nature of the proposed work or activity for which the licence or authorization is sought.

+    **(6.1)** Section 119 of the Act is amended by adding the following after subsection (9):

       **(9.1)** The Regulator shall make public a summary of the information referred to in subsection (9) in respect of a work or activity for which the Impact Assessment Agency of Canada decided under section 16 of the `Impact Assessment Act` that an impact assessment is not required or which is excluded under section 112.1 of that Act.

   **(7)** The portion of subsection 119(11) of the Act before paragraph (a) is replaced by the following:

-    **(11)** Subject to section 119.1, the **Regulator** may disclose, **including for the purposes of the `Impact Assessment Act`**, all or part of any information or documentation related to safety or environmental protection that is provided in relation to an application for an operating licence or authorization under subsection 138(1) **or authorization under subsection 138.01(1)**, or to an operating licence or authorization that is issued under **one of those subsections** or provided in accordance with any regulations made under this Part or Part III.
-The **Regulator** is not, however, permitted to disclose information or documentation if **it** is satisfied that
+    **(11)** Subject to section 119.1, the Regulator may disclose, including for the purposes of the `Impact Assessment Act`, all or part of any information or documentation related to safety or environmental protection that is provided in relation to an application for an operating licence or authorization under subsection 138(1) or authorization under subsection 138.01(1), or to an operating licence or authorization that is issued under one of those subsections or provided in accordance with any regulations made under this Part or Part III.
+The Regulator is not, however, permitted to disclose information or documentation if it is satisfied that

   **(8)** Paragraph 119(11)(c) of the English version of the Act is replaced by the following:

-    there is a real and substantial risk that disclosure of it will impair the security of pipelines, as defined in section 135, installations, **facilities**, vessels, aircraft, or systems, including computer or communication systems, used for any work or activity in respect of which this Act applies — or methods employed to protect them — and the need to prevent its disclosure outweighs the public interest in its disclosure.
+    there is a real and substantial risk that disclosure of it will impair the security of pipelines, as defined in section 135, installations, facilities, vessels, aircraft, or systems, including computer or communication systems, used for any work or activity in respect of which this Act applies — or methods employed to protect them — and the need to prevent its disclosure outweighs the public interest in its disclosure.

 ### Section 48

   **(1)** Subsection 119.1(7) of the Act is replaced by the following:

-    **(7)** Any person to whom the **Regulator** is required under paragraph (4)(b) to give a notice of a decision to disclose information or documentation may, within 20 days after the day on which the notice is given, apply to the Supreme Court of Newfoundland and Labrador for a review of the decision.
+    **(7)** Any person to whom the Regulator is required under paragraph (4)(b) to give a notice of a decision to disclose information or documentation may, within 20 days after the day on which the notice is given, apply to the Supreme Court of Newfoundland and Labrador for a review of the decision.

   **(2)** Subsection 119.1(9) of the Act is replaced by the following: